Common name: Lavender

 Safety: Lavender is safe, but the essential oil should not be used internally in pregnant women.
 The tincture is best used in small doses.
 The essential oil may be applied undiluted to the skin and not expected to cause problems unless the individual happens to be highly sensitive.

-Dosage: 1.5-2ml of the tincture may be taken two or three times daily.
+Dosage: Dose of tincture is 5-30 drops of tincture 3-4 times daily.
 A tea may be prepared by taking 1 tsp dried flowers in 8 oz hot water, steep covered for 20 to 30 minutes; take 4 oz three times daily.

 Research on models